Dimethylebutane/hyprpaper/README.md

 see render/External.hpp for infos (TODO: doc here in redme.md) proof of concept using : https://github.com/Dimethylebutane/itsnotwallpaperengine for the shared object

+This project as a big issue: vulkan frame presentation trigger wl\_display\_dispatch and Hyprpaper tick function is called each frame :/

 # hyprpaper

 Hyprpaper is a blazing fast wallpaper utility for Hyprland with the ability to dynamically change wallpapers through sockets.
 It will work on all wlroots-based compositors, though.